Tinder co-founders and 8 others sue dating app's owners, claiming they're owed $2 billion

 The dispute centers on an analysis of Tinder done in 2017 by Wall Street banks to set a value for stock options received by Sean Rad, a Tinder co-founder, and other early employees.
 It also includes an allegation of sexual harassment against Tinder's former CEO, Greg Blatt.

-CNN has reached out to IAC, Blatt and IAC for comment multiple times, and has yet to hear back.
-We will update this story when or if we get one.
+IAC issued a statement calling the suit "meritless" and saying it would "vigorously defend" itself against it.

+The statement said that Rad and other former executives who left the company a year or more ago "may not like the fact that Tinder has experienced enormous success following their respective departures, but sour grapes alone do not a lawsuit make."

-Tinder's value at the time was set at $3 billion, unchanged from a valuation that had been done two years earlier, despite rapid growth in revenue and subscribers.
+Tinder's 2017 valuation was set at $3 billion, unchanged from a valuation that had been done two years earlier, despite rapid growth in revenue and subscribers.
 The suit charges that executives with Match and IAC deliberately manipulated the data given to the banks, overestimating expenses and underestimating potential revenue growth, in order to keep the 2017 valuation artificially low.
 That manipulation allegedly deprived some early Tinder employees of millions, or billions, of dollars.

 "They lied about the financial performance.
 They manipulated financial data, and essentially stole billions of dollars by not paying us what they contractually owe us," Rad said in an interview with CNN.
 "We're here to preserve our rights and to fight for what's right, for what was promised us."